 9. It’s a great way to be open with your partner

-While it may feel awkward to have the conversation about STI testing with your partner, it can be a great way of being open with each other.
+While it may feel awkward to have a conversation about STI testing with your partner, it can be a great way of being open with each other.
 Getting tested together can also help you to feel more comfortable discussing sex and your sexual health with them.
 Getting tested at the beginning of a relationship is a good idea, as one of you may have an STI from a past sexual relationship, and this way you can know your status from the start.

 Most STIs are totally harmless if you treat them on time.
-However, if left untreated, they can cause infertility and even damage your internal organs, and that’s certainly worth avoiding!
+However, if left untreated, they can cause infertility and even damage your internal organs, and that’s certainly worth avoiding.

 11. Treatment is easy and takes no time at all